There are a bunch of excellent power racks on the market right now.

 - 700lb weight capacity

-If you just need a simple rack short enough for your garage/home gym, this rack is probably right for you.
+If you just need a simple squat rack for small spaces such as your home gym, this rack is probably right for you.

-Sure, the weight capacity is a little lower, it has 2” hole spacing, and you can’t add a pulldown attachment.
+Sure, the weight capacity is a little lower at 700 pounds, it has 2” hole spacing, and you can’t add a lat pulldown attachment.

 However, for the price, this is one of the better short power racks that will fit if nothing else will!

-Plus, it has built-in weight horns, numbered uprights, and the j-cups aren’t going to destroy your barbell.
+Plus, it has built-in weight horns, numbered uprights, and the j-hooks aren’t going to destroy your barbell.

 Bells Of Steel Residential Power Rack 4.1